 In order to use the Conditional Content feature, it must first be enabled.
-To enable Conditional Content, click on the Change link that appears directly under the tabs of the text box on the Define Message screen when HTML with alternatives is selected (see Figure 43).
+To enable Conditional Content, click on the Change link that appears directly under the tabs of the text box on the Define Message screen when HTML with Alternatives is selected.
 The Conditional Content Settings screen opens.
 Select the Enable conditional content option.

 Once enabled, it is necessary to type in the condition that determines which recipients receive which type of mail.
 LISTSERV Maestro uses the standard LISTSERV syntax to create the condition.
-See Appendix E: Using Conditional Blocks for more information on constructing conditions.
+See Section 17 Using Conditional Blocks or more information on constructing conditions.
 The condition needs to include at least one merge field from the recipient data so that the condition acts like a variable whose true/false result is different for those recipients receiving each of the different message formats.